baduymus/05-Mors-Alphabet/README.md

 ## Mors Alphabet Application

 In this project, I wrote my name with using morse alphabet.
-I thought this project will help many beginners who start embedded software engineer fields and understanding somebasics of about coding.
-I wrote 2 functions in this project.
+I thought this project will help many beginners who start embedded software developemnt and understanding somebasics of about coding.

 **This project can be improve and you can describe all letters and just calling with a function.**